facebook/docusaurus/website/docs/api/docusaurus.config.js.md

 - Type: `string`

 Base URL for your site.
 This can also be considered the path after the host.
-For example, `/metro/` is the baseUrl of https://facebook.github.io/metro/.
+For example, `/metro/` is the base URL of https://facebook.github.io/metro/.
 For URLs that have no path, the baseUrl should be set to `/`.
 This field is related to the [url](#url) field.

 ```js title="docusaurus.config.js"
 module.exports = {